Skip to content

 Mullion Harbour Study

-National Trust has cared for Mullion Harbour since 1945, in that time, we've spent over £2 million repairing the harbour walls, with more than 80 per cent of that spending since 1995, as winter storms have become more frequent.
+The National Trust has cared for Mullion Harbour since 1945.
+In that time, we've spent over £2 million repairing the harbour walls, with more than 80 percent of that spending since 1995, as winter storms have become more frequent.

-In 2004, looking to an uncertain future with a predicted increase in the frequency and strength of storms along with rising sea levels and growing cost implications, the National Trust commissioned the Mullion Harbour Study, which was completed in 2006.
-Working with a group of stakeholders (including users of the harbour, members of the local community, statutory organisations and other stakeholders), the study looked at the harbour structure and the impact of coastal change and a changing climate on its future management.
+In 2004, looking to an uncertain future with a predicted increase in the frequency and strength of storms, along with rising sea levels and growing cost implications, the National Trust commissioned the Mullion Harbour Study, which was completed in 2006.
+Working with a group of stakeholders (including users of the harbour, members of the local community, statutory organisations, and other stakeholders), the study examined the harbour structure and the impact of coastal change and a changing climate on its future management.

-A long-term strategy and management plan for Mullion Harbour was drawn together with the local community, statutory organisations and other stakeholders after the comprehensive Harbour Study was completed.
-It was agreed that money would be spent on regular maintenance and repairs, until a ‘tipping point’ or ‘threshold’ was reached; when it is no longer viable to repair the continual and increasing damage to affected parts of the harbour structure.
+A long-term strategy and management plan for Mullion Harbour was developed with the local community, statutory organisations, and other stakeholders after the comprehensive Harbour Study was completed.
+It was agreed that money would be spent on regular maintenance and repairs until a ‘tipping point’ or ‘threshold’ was reached, when it would no longer be viable to repair the continual and increasing damage to affected parts of the harbour structure.

 People inspect damage to the breakwater at Mullion Harbour